LispCookbook/cl-cookbook/testing.md

 `Prove` for its documentation and its **extensible reporters** (it has different report styles and we can extend them).

 > warning: Prove has a couple limitations and will soon be obsolete.
-We advise to start with another test framework.
+We advise to start with another test framework, such as FiveAM.

 <a name="install"></a>